ychunhui/refarch-cognitive-analytics/README.md

 * [ODM Decision Service for product recommendation](https://github.com/ibm-cloud-architecture/refarch-cognitive-prod-recommendations)

 # Contribute

 We welcome your contribution.
 There are multiple ways to contribute: report bugs and improvement suggestion, improve documentation and contribute code.
-We really value contributions and to maximize the impact of code contributions we request that any contributions follow these guidelines
+We really value contributions and to maximize the impact of code contributions we request that any contributions follow these guidelines:

 * Please ensure you follow the coding standard and code formatting used throughout the existing code base
 * All new features must be accompanied by associated tests
 * Make sure all tests pass locally before submitting a pull request